marc2k3/fb2k-component/README.md

 %front_cover_bytes% (raw image size)
 ```

-Note that database records are attached to the `%path%` of each file so if files are renamed or moved, associated data will be orphaned and the files will need re-scanning.
+Note that database records are attached to the `%path%` of each file.
+As of `v0.1.1`, records are now preserved if files are renamed/moved with [File operations](https://wiki.hydrogenaud.io/index.php?title=Foobar2000:File_operations).
+If files are renamed externally, database records would be orphaned and the files would need scanning again.
 Like `foo_playcount`, database records have a lifetime of 4 weeks if they are not included in the `Media Library` or playlist.

 Use the right click menu on any library/playlist selection to scan or clear existing info.